intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ## How it works

 ### How does the Inference Engine work?
-The Inference Engine takes a representation of a neural network model and optimizes it to take advantage of advanced Intel instruction sets in the CPU, and also makes it compatible with the other hardware accelerators (GPU and FPGA).
+The Inference Engine takes a representation of a neural network model and optimizes it to take advantage of advanced Intel® instruction sets in the CPU, and also makes it compatible with the other hardware accelerators (GPU and FPGA).
 To do this, the model files (e.g., .caffemodel, .prototxt) are given to the Model Optimizer which then processes the files and outputs two new files: a .bin and .xml.
 These two files are used instead of the original model files when you run your application.
 In this example, the .bin and .xml files are provided.

 ![](images/inference_engine.jpg)